hsinnan75/MapCaller/README.md

 - 0.9.9.21: Reported CNV (N>=2) regions with the flag "DUP" (experimental).

 # Acknowledgements
-We would like to thank [A/Prof. Torsten Seemann](https://github.com/tseemann) for valuable comments.
+We would like to thank [A/Prof. Torsten Seemann](https://github.com/tseemann) and [Dr. Devon Rya] (https://github.com/dpryan79) for their help with the software.

 # Note
 The source code of the homemade genome sequence variation simulator is available at src/sv_simulator/.